SamuelSchmidgall/SurgicalGym/README.md

 <img src="media/mainfigure.jpg" width="80%" height="80%"/>

-As the field of medical surgery evolves, one of its most significant breakthroughs is the incorporation of robotic assistance.
-These surgical robots, operated by surgeons from a control station, have enabled unparalleled precision during surgical procedures.
+As the field of surgery evolves, one of its most significant breakthroughs is the incorporation of robotic assistance.
+These surgical robots, operated by surgeons from a control station, have enabled less invasive surgical procedures with better outcomes.
 Although robots assist in over a million surgical operations annually, their operation remains human-dependent, lacking autonomy.
 The pursuit of automation in surgical robots promises increased efficiency, reduced surgeon fatigue, and more minimally-invasive procedures.
 Recent applications of Reinforcement Learning (RL) for control strategies indicate a bright future for automated surgery.
 The robotics domain has been recently revolutionized through the use of GPU-based physics simulators, accessing magnitudes more data than their CPU counterparts.
 Toward this, we introduce  **Surgical Gym:** an open-source platform optimized for GPU capabilities which runs up to 7000x faster than previous surgical simulators.**